Thogan24/procedural-generation-showcase/README.md

 # Procedural Generation Showcase

-This project uses procedural generation and algorithms to create trees and other objects
+This project uses procedural generation and recursive algorithms to create trees and other objects

-Made in Unity
+Made in Unity/C#

 ![Demo](./TreeSimulationGIF.gif)